isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane Inbound Checklist.md

 &#9744;  <i><b>D) Secure Tickets for a Designated VTL Flight </b></i>

-To qualify for the VTL quarantine-free travel health protocols, travellers must do the following:
+To qualify for the VTL  VTL (Air)  quarantine-free travel health protocols, travellers must do the following:

 <ol style="margin-top:0px; list-style-type: lower-roman;">
-<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Have only travelled to / transited via any VTL countries/regions listed below, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan) and/or Singapore, in the last 14 consecutive days before departure for Singapore; and</li>
+<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Have only travelled to / transited via any VTL (Air) countries/regions listed below, Category I countries/regions (Hong Kong, Macao, Mainland China, Taiwan) and/or Singapore, in the last 14 consecutive days before departure for Singapore; and</li>
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Arrive in Singapore on a designated VTL flight  Please check the websites of the respective airlines for details of the VTL flights available.</li>
 			      </ol>
 <table>